"A customer ordered something or tried to contact me but I did not receive any emails!"

 2) Set up Inbox Rules or Whitelisting in your email account and mail app to tell them to explicitly allow all emails from your website.
 Most email accounts have these settings, though the name might be different, such as "Incoming Rules", "Inbox Filtering", "Whitelisting", etc. The way this works is that you find a common characteristic of these emails, such as the "from" address or the "subject" line, then you set up an inbox rule that says that ALL emails that match this should be delivered to the inbox.

 Note that inbox rules can and should be configured both directly in your email provider account and also in your email application if you use one (like Mac Mail or Outlook).

 3) NEVER mark any website emails as spam, even if they are!
-Our contact pages often send us spam through the form there, but you should never mark these as spam.
+Our contact pages block almost all spam messages, but if one happens to get through you should never mark it as spam in your mail app.
 Why?
 Because by doing so you're training your email account to mark ALL emails coming from the website as spam, even legitimate ones.

 The simplest way to test website email deliverability is to send yourself a message through the contact page on your website.
 If you are using Remote SMTP, the email you receive should your email address as the "From" email address (not the From name but the actual email address).
 If the Remote SMTP is not set up correctly the "From" email address will be "firstname.lastname@example.org".

 It's also possible to test order emails without submitting a payment.
 To do this, please follow these directions:

 - Add a set-amount discount code in your admin.

 - Enter a discount code, such as TESTING or whatever you want.